The World's Greatest Athlete

 The World's Greatest Athlete is a 1973 American sports comedy film directed by Robert Scheerer and starring John Amos, Roscoe Lee Browne, Tim Conway, Dayle Haddon, and Jan-Michael Vincent.
 Released by Walt Disney Productions, it is one of the few wide-release Hollywood sports films to look at the world of track and field.
-In the film, two coaches (portrayed by Amos and Conway) make use of a jungle boy (played by Vincent) and have him make history by winning every event at the NCAA Track & Field Championship.
+In the film, two coaches Sam Archer (Amos) and Milo Jackson (Conway) make use of jungle boy Nanu (Vincent) and have him make history by winning every event at the NCAA Track & Field Championship.
 The screenplay was by Dee Caruso and Gerald Gardner who also did a novelisation of the film.
 This film was also one of Billy De Wolfe's final roles before he died the following year.

 Plot

-Sam Archer (Amos) and his assistant Milo Jackson (Conway) are coaches at Merrivale College.
-They have lost every game in every sport which they have coached, raising the concerns of the head of the Alumni Association.
+Sam Archer and his assistant Milo Jackson are coaches at Merrivale College.
+They have lost every game in every sport which they have coached, raising the concerns of Dean Maxwell, the head of the Alumni Association.
 With only one year left on his contract, Archer decides that he is in need of a vacation.
 Together, Archer and Jackson head to Zambia in Southern Africa.

-While out on a safari, the pair catch sight with their guide Morumba of the Tarzan-like jungle boy named Nanu (Jan-Michael Vincent), who can outrun a cheetah in full bound.
-Seeing this, the coaching staff quickly whip out their recruitment pen and papers, but soon fall (literally) into the clutches of Nanu's godfather, spiritual leader Gazenga (Roscoe Lee Browne).
+While out on a safari, the pair catch sight with their guide Morumba of the Tarzan-like jungle boy named Nanu, who can outrun a cheetah in full bound.
+Seeing this, the coaching staff quickly whip out their recruitment pen and papers, but soon fall (literally) into the clutches of Nanu's godfather, spiritual leader Gazenga.
 Because Nanu is an orphan and an innocent child of the bush, Gazenga believes that throwing Nanu into the world of competitive United States college athletics would interfere with his spiritual development.

 Despite Gazenga's concerns, the ambitious coaches persuade Nanu to join the Merrivale College program as Nanu brings his pet Bengal tiger Harry with him.
-From this point forward, the plot is driven by a combination of slapstick and suspense, for Nanu's destiny as the World's Greatest Athlete will annoy several powerful people who are used to getting their way.
+From this point forward, the plot is driven by a combination of slapstick and suspense, for Nanu's destiny as the "World's Greatest Athlete" will annoy several powerful people who are used to getting their way.

 Nanu's innocence, Archer's scheming, Jackson's ineptitude, Gazenga's outraged wisdom, and the Machiavellian plotting of the villains all play roles in the action as the film heads toward the final track meet.
-The atmosphere of American competition does indeed threaten Nanu, but he is saved from disintegration by love interest Jane Douglas (Dayle Haddon).
-Jane and Nanu's budding relationship angers rival Leopold Maxwell (Danny Goldman), whose attempts to sabotage the budding star build toward a crescendo as the ultimate competition approaches.
+The atmosphere of American competition does indeed threaten Nanu, but he is saved from disintegration by love interest Jane Douglas.
+Jane and Nanu's budding relationship angers rival Leopold Maxwell, whose attempts to sabotage the budding star build toward a crescendo as the ultimate competition approaches.
 The climactic track meet is peppered with commentary by ABC-TV sportscaster Howard Cosell.
 After his victory, Nanu decides to return home, accompanied by Jane and Harry, and Archer and Jackson bid him farewell at the airport.

-In the final scene, a framing device is shown where Archer and Jackson are depicted trying to recruit a new athletic phenomenon that resides in China.
+In the final scene, a framing device is shown where Archer and Jackson are depicted trying to recruit a new athletic phenomenon who resides in China.